HermiloOrtega/CEA/README.md

-# 📦 CEA
+# 🧾 CEA – Comité de Evaluación de Adquisiciones

 ## 🧭 Overview
-**CEA** is a Windows-based committee approval system used to track, present, and approve large purchase requests across multiple management levels.
+**CEA** is a robust internal Windows application developed in **C#** and **SQL Server** using **Visual Studio** at AHMSA to streamline high-value procurement request workflows.
+The system digitizes the manual process of preparing, approving, and reviewing purchase cases exceeding 500,000 MXN for weekly director-level meetings.

+It replaced Excel files, screenshots, and PowerPoint presentations used for procurement review committees, drastically improving control, transparency, and traceability.

 ### Register case
 ![Screenshot](./assets/4.png)